Emma D'Arcy: Early life

-D'Arcy was born on 27 June 1992, in the London Borough of Enfield in North London.
+D'Arcy was born on 27 June 1992, in the London Borough of Enfield in north London.
 In year six, they played Titania in a school production of A Midsummer Night's Dream, which they credit for introducing them to acting.
-They studied Fine Art at the Ruskin School of Art through St Edmund Hall, Oxford, graduating in 2011.
+They studied Fine Art at the Ruskin School of Art through St Edmund Hall, Oxford, graduating in 2015.
 During their time at university, D'Arcy took up theatre on the side with their friends, beginning as a set designer before moving into acting and directing.

 Career

-Theatre
+2014–2019: Early theatre and television

 D'Arcy has appeared in several theatre productions; their earliest appearances were in Martin McDonagh's The Pillowman at the Oxford Playhouse, Romeo and Juliet at London's Southwark Playhouse, and Clickbait at Theatre503.
 In 2016, D'Arcy played Tammy Frazier in Callisto: A Queer Epic, directed by Thomas Bailey, at the Arcola Theatre.
 They starred as Bell in the April 2017 production A Girl in School Uniform (Walks Into a Bar) at the West Yorkshire Playhouse.
 In August 2017, D'Arcy appeared alongside Ben Whishaw in playwright Christopher Shinn's Against, at the Almeida Theatre.
 Writing for The Arts Desk, Aleks Sierz praised D'Arcy's performance as well as the production's "marvellous moments of wry humour and acute emotional insight."

 In 2018, D'Arcy returned to the Arcola Theatre to portray Lucrezia in Hal Coase's adaptation of Virginia Woolf's Mrs Dalloway.
 D'Arcy was lauded for their "striking" performance and the production was commended for its stylish simplicity and theatrical flair.
 In 2019, D'Arcy appeared in The Yard Theatre's production of Arthur Miller's The Crucible.
 They were credited for being both riveting and compelling in their role as Elizabeth Proctor.
 The production won acclaim, with Fiona Mountford of The Evening Standard calling it the finest adaptation of The Crucible they had ever seen.
-D'Arcy is the Joint Artistic Director of Forward Arena Theatre Company.
+D'Arcy was the Joint Artistic Director of Forward Arena Theatre Company.
+D'Arcy made their television debut as Naomi Richards in Nick Payne's 2018 BBC One and Netflix series Wanderlust.
+In 2019, they appeared as Alma Smith in the drama series Wild Bill.